© Martin Wensley, 2020-2022 — Advertising Definition

 A package of content and sourced media for journalists to use and spread the brand or company around.

-Direct Response Resources
+Direct Response Advertising Resources

 The long-standing business of selling by mail, and its evolution, the internet-powered counterparts of direct response.

-Some persons like to belong to the brands of their choice.
+Some people like to belong to the brands of their choice.
 These kinds of customers, one of the most valuable types, you can incentivize, retain, sell to and then nurture, sell again, cross-sell and upsell to.
 Mail is one of the best ways of keeping a link with them.

 Direct Mail Marketing